ivan-13/refresh-page-wp-plugin/README.md

 WordPress plugin "Refresh Page after user inactivity"

 To do (wish list):
+/first

-I would like to add field so user can define ammount of seconds (or miliseconds in this case) before refresh occures add ability to execute "Refresh Page" only on choosen PAGE or POST, not on every page
+I would like to add field so user can define ammount of seconds (or miliseconds in this case) before refresh occures /second add ability to execute "Refresh Page" only on choosen PAGE or POST, not on every page /third do you have any other idea how to improve this plugin?

 * Quick summary
 * Version